Scientific Name

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. agavoides.
 If you have saucers under the pots, empty the water briefly.
 During winter, water the plant just enough to keep the plants from shriveling.

 Fertilizing: E. agavoides grows well without fertilizer but may benefit from the extra nutrients.
-In spring, use a slow-release fertilizer or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+In spring, use a slow-release or liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

 Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
 To repot your E. agavoides, ensure the soil is dry before repotting.